Benefit from the BEST Solar Deals in 2025 and SAVE hundreds per year on your bills!

 What affects solar panel payback time?

-Solar panel output, sunlight hours, efficiency, energy consumption, and the cost of solar installation all affect the payback period for solar panels.
-Payback periods can be from 8 to 10 years on average, depending on the following factors:
+Solar panel position, sunlight hours, efficiency, energy consumption, and the cost of solar installation all affect the payback period for solar panels.
+Payback periods can take around 8 years on average, depending on the following factors:

 • Sunlight hours: The UK has about 4 to 5 peak hours of sunlight per day, which can require more powerful systems.
 In some areas, like the north of Scotland, you may have a larger payback period since you may need either a more expensive solar system or it will take longer to generate the same amount of energy as in other areas.

-• Solar panel efficiency: The best solar panels tend to be over 20% efficient at least.
+• Solar panel efficiency: The best solar panels tend to be over 20% efficient at least, in the UK and worldwide.
 Monocrystalline panels are the best for domestic solar panels in this regard.
 Higher efficiency will mean better energy generation per hour.

 • Home energy consumption: How much energy you consume will also impact the time it takes to recoup your investment.
 Most homes in the UK consume 2,700kWh per year, but since this is an average, some can consume more or less.